jhazen/dot-files/README.md

 * C-E - Next tab
 * C-U - Gundo toggle
 * C-B - Open bash tab
 * F5 - If in a puppet file, lint the file.
 If ruby, rspec the file.
 If spec, rpmlint the file.
+If python, pylint the file.
+* F6 - Execute current file and place output in horizontal split.
 * vv - Open vertical split
 * ss - Open split
 * tt - Toggle Tagbar